eddieantonio/cree-sro-syllabics/docs/glossary.rst

   Plains Cree
   Cree Y-dialect
   nêhiyawêwin
-    **Plains Cree**, **Cree Y-Dialect**, or **nêhiyawêwin** is the most populous Cree dialect.
-Notably, many words which have a "th" in Woods Cree and words that have a "n" in Swampy Cree have a "y" in Plains Cree, which is why Plains Cree is also known as the Cree Y-dialect.
+    **Plains Cree**, **Cree Y-Dialect**, or **nêhiyawêwin** is the most widely-spoken Cree dialect.
+Notably, many words which have a "th" in Woods Cree and words that have a "n" in Swampy Cree have a "y" in Plains Cree;
+    this is why Plains Cree is also known as the Cree Y-dialect.

+  sandhi
+    Changes to pronunciation across word and *morpheme* boundaries.
+In Cree, this may when two morphemes are joined such as *pîhc-* and *-âyihk*.
+Written in SRO, it's *pîhc-âyihk*.
+Sandhi in Cree means that the "c" in the first morpheme and the "â" in the next morpheme should be pronounced together.
+Hence, it is pronounced as \* *pîh-câ-yihk*.
+The syllabics transliteration should be written as it is pronounced, thus *pîhc-âyihk* should be rendered as **ᐲᐦᒑᔨᕽ** and not as **ᐲᐦᐨ-ᐋᔨᕽ**.

+    For a more thorough description of sandhi in Cree, see [Wolfart]_ and [Wolvengrey]_.

 ..
 These may be needed in future versions of the package.

-  sandhi
-    TODO: definition

   soft hyphen
     TODO: definition